sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 including all major Linux distributions, as well as MacOS, and Windows (with Cygwin).

-There is considerable variation between these platforms.
+There is considerable variation among these platforms.
 To ensure that Sage continues to build correctly on users' machines, it is crucial to test changes to Sage, in particular when external packages are added or upgraded, on a wide